AATF: Antarctic Training Facility

 Shock saber: An experimental mecha-sized sword that is surrounded by a revolving electrical current.

 Series DX Aircraft: A series of aircraft ahead of its time and still in production in certain unions.
 Inspired by the Classical Revolution, designers sought to update and perfect heralded aircraft designs of the past.
 While they cost more to produce, they are considered to be superior in overall specs to the later Series Zero Aircraft becoming more and more prominent.
-To further distinguish itself from its past inspirations, later models in this series utilized a rather unique naming convention of capitalizing and fusing two descriptors.
-Their model numbers are also distinguished by the inclusion of “DX.”
+Their model numbers are distinguished by the inclusion of “DX.”

 Series Zero Aircraft: International, specialized production line of cost-efficient and effective next-generation aircraft sponsored by the World Union.
-Following the distinct naming convention of late Series DX Aircraft, these machines have two capitalized descriptors fused together.
 Their model numbers, however, are distinguished by a preceding “0.”

 Sim: Shorthand for “simulation”